 Instagram is the place for embroiderers to show off their creations, and we can't get enough.
 From stunning hoop art crafted in the satin stitch to oh-so-fancy beading, you'll find loads of inspiration for your own embroidery (or at the very least, a daily dose of eye candy) when you follow these artists.

 As with most crafts, getting started on hand embroidery can seem daunting when you consider the huge array of available hoops, frames, needles, thread cutters ... whew, you get the picture.
 But don't be fooled!
 The list of actual hand embroidery essentials is refreshingly short.
-In fact, all you technically need is a needle (if you're cool cutting thread with your teeth ... no comment).
-I recommend the handful of tools below to get you started.
+We recommend these tools to get started.

 The French knot is one of those hand embroidery stitches that's either your best friend or your worst enemy.
 They're tricky, but (sigh) they're also really useful.
 Cluster them together for a dense, textured filling.
 Scatter them loosely for an airy lightness to your embroidery.
 Or make isolated stitches if your design needs a little punctuation.
 So don't let a bad experience shake you — we can help you nail this.